kubernetes/website/content/en/docs/reference/using-api/deprecation-policy.md

 for exploring new use cases of a feature or getting an early feedback on the replacement.

-Alternative implementations may sometimes be external tools or products, for example the feature may move from the kubelet to container runtime that is not under Kubernetes project control.
+Alternative implementations may sometimes be external tools or products, for example a feature may move from the kubelet to container runtime that is not under Kubernetes project control.
 In such cases, the rule cannot be applied, but there must be an effort to ensure that there is a transition path that does not compromise on components' maturity levels.
 In the example with